 Diesel generators are also notorious for emitting hazardous smoke, which contributes to increased levels of air pollution.

-The Environment Pollution Control Authority of India issued an order in 2017 prohibiting the use of diesel generators in Delhi, except the National Capital Area, when the national capital’s ambient air quality fell below dangerous levels.
+The Environment Pollution Control Authority of India issued an order in 2017 prohibiting the use of diesel generators in Delhi, except in the National Capital Area, when the national capital’s ambient air quality fell below dangerous levels.
 The prohibition was enforced by the Supreme Court.

 Inverters, on the other hand, are more ecologically friendly since they emit no hazardous smoke while powering heavy-duty applications.
 Another reason to prefer inverters over diesel generators!